 Questions?
 If you have any questions, please email Professor Gerald Reamey.

 Medical insurance is not provided by St. Mary’s University to students or faculty in the program.
 Students are encouraged to obtain medical insurance if they believe that is necessary.

 There is a separate application procedure for housing, which can be arranged through the agent listed below.
 Please note that rooms in each category are limited and are allocated on a first- come basis.
 Find additional accommodation details (PDF).

 Peter T. McLean/Ambrose Historical Tours 2612 Esplanade Avenue

 The tuition in Innsbruck is the same as at the home campus of St. Mary’s University, which currently is $1,200 per credit.
 There are no special fees, but students must purchase the books required for their courses.

-Students from St. Mary’s must enroll in not less than four credits, nor more than six credits.
+Students from St. Mary’s must enroll in not less than five credits, nor more than six credits.
 Students from other law schools can take no more than six credits and are subject to any minimum credit-hour requirement set by their home institutions.
 Classes begin on Monday, July 3 (students should arrive in Innsbruck no later than Sunday, July 2).
 The last exams are Thursday, Aug.
 3.

 In addition to tuition, students must pay for transportation, housing, and living expenses.
 Last summer most students found that a round-trip flight from the United States to a major European city cost about $1400.
 Many students purchase a Eurail pass to enable them to travel by train.
 Depending upon the type of Eurail pass purchased, the cost might range between $500 and $800.
 Some persons spend considerably less for rail travel, and others more.